Peruvian Clásico

 The Peruvian Clásico (El Clásico Peruano) or the Classic of the Classics of Peruvian Football (El Clásico de los Clásicos del Futbol Peruano) is the name given to Peru's biggest football derby between Alianza Lima and Universitario.
 The rivalry between these two clubs started in their first game on 23 September 1928 when the two first faced off in a violent game.
 Both clubs come from the capital city, Lima.

 The rivalry has given rise to an intense conflict between the working class and upper class of Lima, as the city went through a series of changes in the late-1920s, including public works and better education.
-Alianza Lima—coming from a more working-class neighborhood—has had many black players of immense talent, and Universitario, having been founded by a group of university students, generated many white players.
-Therefore, at some times, the duel amongst both teams is labeled as negros contra blancos.
+Alianza Lima—coming from a more working-class neighborhood—has had many black players in its team throughout the years, whereas Universitario, which was founded by a group of university students, produced many white players.
+Therefore, in some occasions, the duel between the two teams is also labeled as negros contra blancos.

-Out of the 367 matches played, Alianza has come out victorious 142 times, more than Universitario's 123.
+Out of the 371 matches played, Alianza has come out victorious 142 times, more than Universitario's 124.